Testing quantum gravity with primordial gravitational waves: Summary of the setting

-In \cite{ConCos1}, we started the description of the cosmology stemming from this theory.
+In \cite{Modesto:2022asj}, we started the description of the cosmology stemming from this theory.
 To recapitulate, there we concentrated on the background, leaving perturbations to the present paper.
-Conformal invariance provides an extremely simple, natural, and model-independent solution to the problems of hot-big-bang cosmology.
-All these issues are addressed in the conformal phase of the theory, while the quasi scale-invariant primordial temperature spectrum arises in the Higgs phase.
-For details, see \cite[sections 3.3 and 4]{ConCos1}.
+Weyl invariance provides an extremely simple, natural, and model-independent solution to the problems of hot-big-bang cosmology.
+All these issues are addressed in the Weyl phase of the theory, while the quasi scale-invariant primordial temperature spectrum arises in the Higgs phase.
+For details, see \cite[sections 3.3 and 4]{Modesto:2022asj}.

-The big-bang problem is solved because the Borde--Guth--Vilenkin theorem, establishing geodesic incompleteness in a very general class of gravitational theories \cite{BGV}, does not apply here.
-In fact, the average expansion condition at the core of the theorem is not a conformally invariant statement and cannot be met in a theory where the dynamics is conformally invariant.
-Vice versa, a conformal transformation can always make an expanding background static or even contracting and any singular metric can be rescaled into a regular one.
+Singularities in a theory should be resolved at very short scales and, in the case of the big bang, very short times, in the conditions where and when such singularities would form.
+When a resolution mechanism is provided by a symmetry enforced at such times and distances, then it works even if the symmetry is broken at larger scales or later times.
+In the present context, the big-bang problem is solved because the Borde--Guth--Vilenkin theorem, establishing geodesic incompleteness in a very general class of gravitational theories \cite{BGV}, does not apply here.
+In fact, the average expansion condition at the core of the theorem is not a Weyl-invariant statement and cannot be met in a theory where the dynamics is Weyl-invariant.
+Vice versa, a Weyl transformation can always make an expanding background static or even contracting and any singular metric can be rescaled into a regular one.
 In particular, the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric can be mapped into asymptotically flat metrics.
+After Weyl invariance is broken, the hypotheses of the Borde--Guth--Vilenkin theorem are met but, obviously, they cannot be extrapolated at arbitrarily early times beyond the point where Weyl invariance is restored.

 The flatness problem is dispensed with by pure symmetry arguments.
-Conformal invariance forces all regions of the Universe to be in causal contact, which eventually lead to select homogeneous and isotropic metrics (i.e., Minkowski and FLRW with intrinsic curvature $\textsc{k}=0,\pm1$) at the onset of the Higgs phase.
-The well-know observation that all FLRW metrics are physically equivalent to the FLRW spacetime with zero intrinsic curvature in a Weyl$\times$Diff invariant theory further reduces the possibilities to Minkowski and FLRW with $\textsc{k}=0$.
+Weyl invariance forces all regions of the Universe to be in causal contact, which eventually leads to select homogeneous and isotropic metrics (i.e., Minkowski and FLRW with intrinsic curvature $\textsc{k}=0,\pm1$) at the onset of the Higgs phase.
+The well-known observations that FLRW spacetime with any $\textsc{k}=0,\pm1$ is conformally equivalent to Minkowski \cite{Narlikar:1986kr,Iihoshi:2007uz,Ibison:2007dv} in a Diff invariant theory and that, moreover, all FLRW metrics are also physically equivalent to the FLRW spacetime with zero intrinsic curvature in a Weyl$\times$Diff invariant theory further reduce the possibilities to Minkowski and FLRW with $\textsc{k}=0$.

-The horizon problem does not arise because horizons and distances do not have any absolute meaning in the conformal phase; at the onset of the Higgs phase, a horizon forms which is much larger than the horizon of FLRW in Einstein's gravity.